Skip to main content

 uv run daydream-scope uninstall <name>

-Removes the plugin and unloads any active pipelines it provided.
+Removes the node and unloads any active pipelines it provided.

 Troubleshooting